npm/arborist/README.md

 * `node.resolve(name)`  Identify the node that will be returned when code in this package runs `require(name)`

-* `node.error` Errors parsing or finding a package.json in `node_modules`
-  will result in a node with the error property set.
+* `node.errors` Array of errors encountered while parsing package.json or version specifiers.

 ### class Link